 How Much Are House Removal Costs In Manchester?

-Compare My Move's recent data shows that the overall average cost of moving house in Manchester is £1,305.63.
+Our data shows that the average cost of moving house in Manchester is £1,306.
 Keep in mind that this price will vary and to get an accurate quote, please fill in our comparison form.
 Your removal company cost will vary based on the size of your move, services you require and location of the house, so keep this in mind when planning.

-Our research shows that a Manchester move could cost as low as £948.75 and as high as £1,662.50.
-The average price of a 3-bedroom house move in Manchester stands at £1,241.67.
-This is slightly higher than the overall UK average at £1,181, so don't forget to compare Manchester removal quotes.compare now
+Our research shows that a Manchester move could cost as low as £949 and as high as £1,662.
+The average price of a 3-bedroom house move in Manchester stands at £1,242.
+This is slightly higher than the UK average at £1,181, so don't forget to compare removal quotes.compare now

 What is The Best Time of Year To Move in Manchester?

-We analysed more than 2000 Manchester house removal quotes and we found that the most popular time of year to move is August.
-It’s not a surprise that 14% of Compare My Move’s house removals in that area took place in the Summer when the days are warmer and nights are lighter.
+We analysed more than 2,000 Manchester house removal quotes and found that the most popular time of year to move is August.
+It’s not a surprise that 14% of Compare My Move’s house removals in that area took place in the summer when the days are warmer and longer.

-Not only will you have more daylight to take advantage of during your Summer move, moving in August is favoured by the majority of the UK, which means there will always be a trusted and verified Compare My Move partner to help make your home move a smooth one.
+Not only will you have more daylight to take advantage of during your summer move, moving in August is favoured by the majority of the UK which means there will always be a trusted and verified Compare My Move partner on hand.

-The Winter months of January, October and December are Manchester’s least favourite months to move house, with just 6% of moves taking place in these months.
+The winter months of January, October and December are Manchester’s least favourite months to move house, with just 6% of moves taking place in these months.
+This is most likely due to the potential for bad weather, colder moving conditions and shorter days

 What is The Best Day Of The Week To Move In Manchester?

 Friday is the most popular day to move house in Manchester, with 29% of Compare My Move movers choosing to move on the gateway to the weekend.
-There’s no confusion as to why it's the favoured moving day with both Saturday and Sunday to settle in your new house.
+This allows movers to have the weekend to settle into their new home.

-Saturday follows closely as the most popular day to move with 18% of Manchester moves taking place then.
+Saturday follows closely as the most popular day to move, with 18% of Manchester moves taking place then.
+Again, this allows time outside of the working week.

-Sunday is the least popular day to move house amongst Compare My Move's movers, it also happens to be the cheapest day to move house.
+Sunday is the least popular day to move house amongst Compare My Move's movers.
+However, it also happens to be the cheapest day to move house so don't automatically reject this day to move.

 Most Popular Locations for Manchester Movers?